anitechcs/resting/README.md

 ## What is Resting??
 > REST + TESTING = RESTING

-Resting is a simple and light weight library for testing REST API.
+`Resting` is a simple and light weight library for accessing REST API with little fuss.
+You can use `Resting` as a REST client for consuming REST services in your application or You can use it for end-to-end testing of your REST services.
 The main features are:

    * Simple and Easy to use
    * Fluent API